What Does a Military Counselor Do?

 Techniques in Counseling

 Skills in the initial assessment process are taught, as well as the ethical considerations of counseling techniques.
-This course allows for students to take part in studies surrounding observational data, the interpretation of data, and writing conclusive reports.
+This course allows students to take part in studies surrounding observational data, the interpretation of data, and writing conclusive reports.

 Diagnosis and Assessment

-This course can help students identify different psychological components that are descriptive of mental illness and disorders.
-Using diagnostic criteria, students may have the opportunity to apply their knowledge to fiction and real-life case studies.
+This course is designed to help students identify different psychological components that are descriptive of mental illness and disorders.
+Using diagnostic criteria, students may have the opportunity to apply their knowledge to fictional and real-life case studies.

-Schools/Programs to Consider
+Schools and Programs to Consider

 Walden University – Online MS in Clinical Mental Health Counseling – Military Families and Culture

-Alder University – Online MA in Psychology – Military Psychology
+Adler University – Online MA in Psychology – Military Psychology

 Military Counselor Salary and Career Outlook